danvk/travis-weigh-in/README.md

 Either push this commit to your repo or send it out as a pull request.
 The first run will only show an absolute size (i.e. no changes), but subsequent runs should show how the commit/PR changes the size of the file.

+If you don't see code sizes posted, check out the logs of your Travis-CI builds for details on what went wrong.

 [Travis-CI]: https://travis-ci.org/